Want to have the Mercedes-Benz logo light projected on the ground when you open the door? Learn how to do it by following the procedures below.

 - The wireless door sensors are that they are bulky and noticeable.

 The wireless door sensors are that they are bulky and noticeable.

 Another option is to install what is known as the Universal LED Door Logo kit.
 You will have to remove the door panel and drill holes at the bottom of it.

 - We will have to drill holes in the door panel.

 That’s it.
 As you can see, it is not hard to install “ghost shadow door lights.”

 Hopefully, your car already has door lights at the bottom of each door.
-Installing plug-n-play door logo lights is one of the easiest and coolest modifications you can make to any car.
+Installing plug-and-play door logo lights is one of the easiest and coolest modifications to any car.